Written by

 Stated the call recording disclosure in clear terms

-Asked for and used the prospect's name
+Asked for and used the customer's name

-Confirmed prospect has time to talk
+Confirmed the customer had time to talk

 Set clear expectations for the call